drwetter/testssl.sh/Readme.md

 New features in the upcoming stable release 2.6 are:

 * display matching key (HPKP)
-* logjam, not named yet, but display dh/ecdh bits on negotiated and every cipher
+* LOGJAM: check DHE_EXPORT cipher and display DH(/ECDH) bits in wide mode on negotiated ciphers
+* Run in default mode through all ciphers
+* wide mode for several checks

 more see https://github.com/drwetter/testssl.sh/issues?q=is%3Aopen+is%3Aissue+milestone%3A%222.6+%2F+2.5dev%22

-Contributions, feedback, also bug reports are welcome.
+Contributions, feedback, also bug reports are welcome!
 For contributions please note: One patch per feature -- bug fix/improvement.
+Please test your changes thouroughly as reliability is important for this project.

 Please file bug reports @ https://github.com/drwetter/testssl.sh/issues .

 Update notification here or @ [twitter](https://twitter.com/drwetter).